Program Proposals

 Closing a Program

 SACSCOC's definition of closing a program is when TWU is no longer accepting students into the program at the current time with no planned future offering.
-This ALWAYS requires advanced approval from SACSCOC (a notification is insufficient.)
-TWU MUST continue to accept students until SACSCOC approval to close is received.
+This ALWAYS requires advanced approval from SACSCOC (a notification is insufficient) following submission of a teach-out plan.
+TWU may begin a teach-out plan immediately after submitting it to SACSCOC; however, the closure is not approved until action is taken by the SACSCOC Board of Trustees.

 Program closure includes ending a program at all locations or by all methods of delivery, but also includes ending a student’s completion option at a specific location or by a specific method of delivery.
 Therefore, program closure approval is required if a program closes